Why is Psychology Today not working for therapists?

 Claim or tighten your Google Business Profile

 Make sure your Google Business Profile is complete, accurate, and aligned with your website.
 Check your category, description, office photos, hours, contact information, and services.
-If a client lands there after seeing your PT profile, the details should match.
+If a client lands there after seeing your Psychology Today profile, the details should match.

 This is usually a faster, cleaner win than trying to squeeze more out of Psychology Today alone, because it improves what people see after they search your name or specialty.